awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-alt-source-repository.md

 For a list of example scenarios for using this option, see [Sample Uses for Alternative Patch Source Repositories](#patch-manager-how-it-works-alt-source-repository-examples) later in this topic\.

-For information about default and custom patch baselines, see [Default and Custom Patch Baselines](sysman-patch-baselines.md)\.
+For information about default and custom patch baselines, see [About Predefined and Custom Patch Baselines](sysman-patch-baselines.md)\.

 **Note**
 Running a custom patch baseline that specifies alternative patch repositories on an instance doesn't change the default repository configured for the instance\.

 **Using the Console**
 To specify alternative patch source repositories when you are working in the AWS Systems Manager console, use the **Patch sources** section on the **Create patch baseline** page\.
-For information about using the **Patch sources** options, see [Create a Default Patch Baseline](sysman-patch-baseline-console.md)\.
+For information about using the **Patch sources** options, see [Create a Custom Patch Baseline](sysman-patch-baseline-console.md)\.

 **Using Other Tools to Create Patch Baselines**
 Use the `sources` option with other tools when you create a patch baseline\.